-- Ensure my/our child attends school in correct uniform, is punctual and has all the appropriate equipment needed to learn. - Encourage my/our child to work hard and support my child in home learning to maximise their academic potential. - Regularly attend parent events that support my/our child in their educational journey. - Support Trinity's policies and guidelines - Encourage my/our child to participate in extracurricular opportunities offered by Trinity. - Inform the main office when my child is absent by calling the school. - Support Trinity's behaviour policies including the issuing of detentions after school.
+Ensure my/our child attends school in correct uniform, is punctual and has all the appropriate equipment needed to learn.

-Pupils will:
+Hold regular parental forums surrounding topical issues so parents/carers can express their

-- Arrive to school and to lessons on time with the correct equipment for learning. - Attend school in the correct uniform and continue to wear the appropriate uniform throughout the school day. - Apply myself diligently in lessons and complete home learning to the best of my ability. - Speak to my Family Group Leader if I have any concerns - Use my planner/journal to record any home learning. - Uphold the school behaviour policy and demonstrate Trinity etiquette which displays the 9 characteristics. - Be involved with extra-curricular activities. - Conduct myself outside of school in a positive manner that represents the high expectations of Trinity.

-All pupils and parents/carers sign this agreement when a pupil starts a Trinity.
-We therefore aim to work in a constructive partnership with the pupil and home to ensure that the pupil flourishes at Trinity and lives life in all its fullness.
+Work in collaboration with us to ensure their child follows our mobile phone policy and explain to their child the importance of adhering to the policy guidelines Review the school's behaviour policy and speak to their children about the impact/consequences of recording, filming and/or sharing of inappropriate content of staff, pupils and any other members of the school community on their mobile phones/any other electronic devices.
+Encourage my/our child to work hard and support my child in home learning to maximise their academic potential.
+Regularly attend parent events that support my/our child in their educational journey.
+Support Trinity's policies and guidelines Encourage my/our child to participate in extracurricular opportunities offered by Trinity.
+Inform the main office when my child is absent by calling the school.
+Support Trinity's behaviour policies including the issuing and completing detentions after school.
+Contact the school and book a meeting with your child's FGL/HOY in the first instance to discuss any issues and concerns they may have pertaining to their child Pupils v will: Arrive to school and to lessons on time with the correct equipment for learning.
+Attend school in the correct uniform and continue to wear the appropriate uniform throughout the school day.
+Apply myself diligently in lessons and complete home learning to the best of my ability.
+Speak to my Family Group Leader if I have any concerns • (Jse my planner/journal to record any home learning.
+Uphold the school behaviour policy, including the mobile phone policy Understand the importance and impact/consequences of recording, filming and/or sharing of inappropriate content of staff, other pupils and any other members of the school community on their mobile phones/any other electronic devices.
+Be involved with extra-curricular activities.
+To show respect and inclusiveness to all members of the Trinity Family irrespective of the race, religion, gender, sexual orientation or ethnic background To endeavour to demonstrate all 9 Trinity Characteristics on a daily basis Conduct myself outside of school in a positive manner that represents the high expectations of Trinity. parent is to er pils and parents/carers sign this agreement when a pupil starts at Trinity.
+Pupils and sc/carers will then be requested to re-sign the agreement at the start of each academic year.
+This neure we continue to strive to work in a constructive partnership with the pupil and home to that the pupil flourishes at Trinity and lives life in all its fullness.